• Contact

 If you normally only shoot in color, try only shooting in black in white for a little while.
 It can completely change the way you look at light.

 Black and white photography removes the distraction of color and thus requires you to work on other aspects of your image.
-Often black and white images emphasize texture, contrast, and shapes.
+Often, black and white images emphasize texture, contrast, and shapes.
 Of course, lighting, shadows, and composition are all still very important too!

 You can do this by shooting in black in white on your camera if it allows it.
-Or you can do this by shooting in color and then converting it to black and white on your photo editor.
+Or you can do this by shooting in color and then converting it to black and white in your photo editor.
 Either way, you should take each picture with the intention of it being black and white.
 It’s a really fun challenge and can help you get out of your rut.

 Italian Charnel House Memorial Slovenia